 Church of Carmelitas and Church of Carmo

 It’s impossible to talk about the Church of Carmelitas and the Church of Carmo separately as these two churches are side by side.
 They are both rather unique in style though: the Church of Carmelitas dates from the seventeenth century and has a magnificent rococo altarpiece, whereas the Church of Carmelitas, from the eighteenth century, is a great example of Baroque architecture.
 These are definitely some of the most beautiful churches in Porto!

 Tickets: Free entrance to both the Church of Carmelitas and to the Church of Carmo.

 How to get to these churches: it’s 15min walking distance from the subway stations Lapa and São Bento.
-There are also several buses stopping by.
+There are also several buses right in front of it.